 The Too Faced Natural Love Palette retails on the Too Faced website for $59USD (or $69CAD).
 The palette contains 30 x 0.8 gram eyeshadows, which works out to $1.97USD per pan, or $2.46 per gram.
 For reference the Too Faced Chocolate Bar Palette works out to $2.67 per gram, and the ABH Modern Renaissance works out to $5.29 per gram.

 The Natural Love palette has a range of neutral shades and pops of pink & purple.
 There are 7 mattes and the rest a mix of shimmer, metallic and glitter finishes.

-The Too Faced Natural Love Palette is contained in thin but sturdy cardboard packaging.
-The front of the palette is nature inspired with tree leaves, roses and a cute little bunny.
-The Too Faced and Natural Love script is written in pink velvet.
+The Too Faced Natural Love Palette has thin but sturdy cardboard packaging.
+The nature inspired design consists of tree leaves, roses and a cute little bunny.
+The script Too Faced and Natural Love is written in pink velvet.
 I really like the packaging, it doesn’t feel flimsy to me and the design is adorable!

 The top flips up to reveal a large mirror that can fold all the way around.
 It’s a good mirror, but I find it awkward to try and hold the palette in one hand with the mirror flipped up and my makeup brushes in the other.

 There’s lot going on in the Natural Love palette.
 The palette progresses from light to dark tones and contains pinks, purples, oranges and browns.
 I would have liked to see a little bit more variety in the shades available.
 Quite a few shades are strikingly similar, especially within the brown tones.
 It would have also been nice to see a few more pops of colour.
 The most striking shades are the bright pink Bunny Nose & Hot and Bothered .